teddyking/spring-ai/README.md

   * I think the problem is that sometimes the model doesn't return a response that adheres to the required JSON schema, but I'm not 100% sure about that
 * I started trying to integrate Stable Diffusion for text-to-image generation
   * It's also not quite working, so I have disabled image generation for now
-* I haven't tried any of the RAG features yet either (milage may vary)